-If the results of the initial investigation by the vice president for student services and enrollment management or appropriate designee indicate the case merits further action, the student shall be afforded an opportunity to contest the charge(s) through procedures initiated by and coordinated with the vice president for student services and enrollment management.
+If discipline including suspension or expulsion or removal of college privileges is contemplated, the student shall be afforded an opportunity to contest the charge(s) through procedures initiated by and coordinated with the vice president for student services and enrollment management or appropriate designee.
 The student shall be informed of the right to elect the procedure he/she wishes to pursue toward the disposition of a proposed action against him/her.
 The student shall indicate his/her selection in writing from the procedures listed below: